GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Python Interpreter/GIL.md

 Global Interpreter Lock, a mechanism used by [[CPython]] interpreter to assure only one thread in a process executes [[Python]] [[Bytecode]] at a time (some python implementations use it, while others do not).

+The gil exist because python is not thread safe.

 In some python libraries that are written in C or C++, the GIL might already be unlocked.

 ## Should it be unlocked?